-For example, in February 2019, the female pop singer, Arianna Grande, released a numberone song in the USA. called "Thank U Next."
-According to Bourdieu, a full and accurate understanding of this song requires identifying the other players in the field in which Grande is competing, becoming acquainted with the backgrounds and upbringings of these players, characterizing the personal and professional relationships among them and specifying the positions each has taken in the field with their activities - a specification that requires comparing and contrasting the works of art that each player has produced (Bourdieu,1986/1993, pp. 183-184).
-This approach might reveal, for example, that "Thank U Next" was successful because:

-It is musically similar to previous hit songs by Dua Lipa and Camilla Cabello (other players in the field).

-- The song references themes regarding the empowerment of women that are personally important to artists in this field (their backgrounds and upbringing). - It incorporates lyrics that are more specifically personal than the works by other artists in the field (the characteristics of the works themselves).
+For example, in February 2019, the female pop singer, Arianna Grande, released a numberone song in the U.S.A. called "Thank U Next."
+According to Bourdieu, a full and accurate understanding of this song requires identifying the other players in the field in which Grande is competing, becoming acquainted with the backgrounds and upbringings of these players, characterizing the personal and professional relationships among them, and specifying the positions each has taken in the field with their activities-a specification that requires comparing and contrasting the works of art that each player has produced (Bourdieu, 1986 [1993], pp. 183-184).
+This approach might reveal, for example, that "Thank U Next" was successful because a) it is musically similar to previous hit songs by Dua Lipa and Camilla Cabello (other players in the field), b) the song references themes regarding the empowerment of women that are personally important to artists in this field (their backgrounds and upbringing), and c) it incorporates lyrics that are more specifically personal than the works by other artists in the field (the characteristics of the works themselves).